 As mRNA abundance is a complex process, determined by the integrative inputs of the rates of transcription, processing, and degradation, measuring the rates of transcription in a temporally-discriminate manner becomes challenging in an evolving system such as the embryo.
 A number of techniques have been proposed to address this question, one popular technique being the direct sequencing of RNA populations enriched for nascent and chromatin-associated RNAs (nascent-seq).
 Nascent RNA-seq, or nascent-seq, has been shown to be an effective strategy for identifying the actively transcribed genes in a cell or tissue, as well as quantitating the relative transcriptional rate of these genes.
 This is accomplished through the use of existing deep-sequencing platforms to specifically sequence the fraction of RNA that is chromatin-associated, and therefore enriched for transcripts undergoing active elongation.
 By using this method in Drosophila melanogaster embryos, we seek to obtain a timeline of transcriptional activation and repression to a high degree of temporal accuracy, which will aid us in identifying genes regulated by Groucho as well as the timeframes over which this regulatory ability is exercised.

-Nascent-seq has been successfully applied to track the transcriptional changes in a number of biological contexts, including macrophages (Bhatt et al., 2012), where it was utilized to obtain a timeline of transcriptional changes following induction of an immune response, as well as in adult D. melanogaster tissues to analyze the prevalence of cotranscriptional splicing {Khodor, 2011 #2081}, as well as circadian transcript cycling {Rodriguez, 2013 #1782}, in which the authors saw significant differences in total mRNA and nascent mRNA levels between non-overlapping ninety minute embryo collections.
+Nascent-seq has been successfully applied to track the transcriptional changes in a number of biological contexts, including macrophages (Bhatt et al., 2012), where it was utilized to obtain a timeline of transcriptional changes following induction of an immune response, adult D. melanogaster tissues to analyze the prevalence of cotranscriptional splicing {Khodor, 2011 #2081}, and circadian transcript cycling {Rodriguez, 2013 #1782}, in which the authors saw significant differences in total mRNA and nascent mRNA levels between non-overlapping ninety minute embryo collections.
 We have adopted the method to developing embryos, using an established protocol for embryo nuclei isolation {Nechaev, 2010 #3006} followed by isolation of a chromatin-associated fraction from these nuclei.
 Purification of RNA from the chromatin fraction yields a RNA pool significantly enriched for nascent RNA.

-Integrating this data with whole RNA-seq data will additionally aid in eliminating false-positives from our derived list of Grouch-regulated genes.
+Integrating this data with whole RNA-seq data will additionally aid in eliminating false-positives from our derived list of Groucho-regulated genes.
 As Groucho’s ability to repress transcription is regulated both spatially and temporally throughout development, discreet measurements of transcription over time will allow us to more accurately describe and understand Groucho’s multitude roles in fly development.

 Materials & Methods